polyseam/common-blocks/common/core-readme.md

 ## usage

-Now that you've ran `cndi init` and have a project, the next step is to set your environment variables in the [.env](/.env) file.
+Now that you've run `cndi init` and have a project, the next step is to set your environment variables in the [.env](/.env) file.
 Once you've done that you can use the GitHub CLI to set these variables as
 [GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets?tool=cli).